Samantha Bee Tears Into Ivanka Trump For 'Oblivious Tweet,' Receives Blowback Online For Her Crude Wording

 Samantha Bee never holds back, and she didn’t during this segment either.
 It didn’t take long for her choice in wording to prompt some outrage on social media from conservatives.
 Of course, Bee’s fans would say she was surely expecting what was thrown her way.

-The comedienne called Ivanka a “feckless c*nt” and told her to “Put on something tight and low-cut and tell your father to f*cking stop it.”
+The comedienne called Ivanka a “feckless c*nt” and told her to “Put on something tight and low-cut and tell your father to f**king stop it.”
 The Hill details that former Fox News talk show host, and current NBC show host, Megyn Kelly tweeted that Bee’s comments were disgusting and conservative author and radio personality Mark Levin said that Samantha was a vile ignorant clown.

 Did Samantha Bee go too far as she was blasting President Trump’s immigration policy stance and First Daughter Ivanka Trump’s “oblivious” tweet?
 It doesn’t look as if the Full Frontal with Samantha Bee host is losing any sleep over the criticism she’s received in response to her segment and chances are she’s going to keep doing things the way she’s always been doing them when she’s feeling outraged over an issue.